 To improve on something that’s already pretty good, sometimes all you need is a light touch.
-That’s what Cambridge Audio has done with the second iteration of its CXN streamer – an update to the Award-winner we reviewed in 2015.
+That’s what Cambridge Audio has done with the second iteration of its CXN streamer – an update to the Award-winner we first reviewed in 2015.

 The Cambridge Audio CXN (V2) has kept all of the great sonic characteristics of the original.
 That same vibrancy and enthusiasm that greeted us three years ago hasn’t changed much in the time since.